Stateful Behaviour

 base.OnLoadingFinished();

-// Create and activate the state machine when the loading
+// Create and activate the state machine once loading is complete.

 stateGraph = CreateStateGraph();